-

 Remote Breakout Rooms – Facilitating Small Group Discussions and Interactions with Zoom

 The move to remote learning has created challenges for actively engaging students in our classes.
-A simple think-pair-share activity now requires extensive descriptions of who is partnered with who, how will you communicate, and how much time do you have – not to mention how to use the available technology to complete the activity.
+A simple think-pair-share activity now requires extensive descriptions of who is partnered with whom, how will you communicate, and how much time do you have – not to mention how to use the available technology to complete the activity.
 The truth is – facilitating learning activities and interactions remotely is different, but with some planning still provides our learners with valuable opportunities to engage, think, create and do – to practice and improve the things you want them to learn.
 If you are considering delivering any part of your class synchronously – consider actively engaging your…

 Considerations for creating an open-book exam